 In addition to the various vaccinations recommended above, it is important that travellers should be properly protected against malaria in those countries where it is prevalent.
 For detailed advice, see below.

 Ideally you should visit your own doctor or a specialist travel clinic to discuss your requirements, if possible at least eight weeks before you plan to travel.

 As the sun is going down, don long clothes and apply repellent on any exposed flesh.
-Pack a DEET-based insect repellent – ideally around 50% (roll-ons or stick are the least messy preparations for travelling) – for use on all exposed skin and even some unexposed areas such as under socks.
-Insect repellent should be applied after sun screen, ideally after a 20-minute interval.
-You also need either a permethrin-impregnated bed-net or a permethrin spray so that you can ‘treat’ bed-nets in hotels.
+Pack a DEET-based insect repellent – ideally around 50% (roll-ons or sticks are the least messy preparations for travelling) – for use on all exposed skin and even some unexposed areas such as under socks.
+Insect repellent should be applied after sunscreen, ideally after a 20-minute interval.
+You also need either a permethrin-impregnated bed-net or a permethrin spray so that you can ‘treat’ bed nets in hotels.
 Permethrin treatment makes even very tatty nets protective and prevents mosquitoes from biting through the impregnated net when you roll against it; it also deters other biters.
 Otherwise retire to an air-conditioned room or burn mosquito candles/coils or sleep under a fan.
 Coils and fans reduce rather than eliminate bites.
 Travel clinics usually sell a good range of nets, treatment kits and repellents.

 Mosquitoes and many other insects are attracted to light.
 If you are camping, never put a lamp near the opening of your tent, or you will have a swarm of biters waiting to join you when you retire.
 In hotel rooms, be aware that the longer your light is on, the greater the number of insects will be sharing your accommodation.

 Aside from avoiding mosquito bites between dusk and dawn, which will protect you from elephantiasis and a range of nasty insect-borne viruses, as well as malaria, it is important to take precautions against other insect bites.